 Wealth and Health.
 These are best considered as necessary means.
 You can be productive as hell, but if you’re too poor to afford housing, or suffer from chronic pain, long term happiness may be elusive.

 Honour.
 This is the olde worlde notion of commanding respect from your community.
-As a social species, we instinctively spend an awful lot of time trying to ensure other people approve of us.
+As a social species, we spend an awful lot of time trying convincing people to like us.
 See my Psychology of Facebook.

 Virtue.
 There’s a whole philosophy of ethics based on being virtuous, and it’s hard to fault.
 Aristotle called this the active life, meaning happiness is found in going out into your community and behaving in ways that are moral, courageous and kind.
 Behave honourably, and don’t let fear hold you back.